CGI-IUGS/geosciml/branches/2.1/schema/readme.txt

 GeoSciML version 2.1 schema files

 These schema files are minor extensions of the v2.0 GeoSciML schemas.

-Note that there is currently no supporting HTML documentation until we sort out some FullMoon issues.
+Refer to documentation in the 'doc' directory.

-Ollie Raymond 10 Feb 2010
+Ollie Raymond 3 Mar 2010